 Despite their powerhouse abilities, even the best antioxidants for skin are delicate and must be packaged in containers that will ensure they remain effective.
 If they’re not, your skin isn’t going to get their full benefit.

 Antioxidants break down in the presence of light and air, meaning that if an antioxidant-rich moisturiser, serum, or other product is packaged in a jar or in clear packaging, it will likely lose its antioxidant benefit within a few weeks (or even days).

 What to do?
 Seek out anti-ageing products housed in opaque tubes or bottles, and check to see that the opening of the container is small enough that it will minimise or completely restrict air exposure.

-It’s best to think of antioxidants as part of a trifecta of beneficial ingredients you can use in skincare products to get and maintain visibly firmer, youthful-looking skin.
-Antioxidants should be joined by skin-replenishing ingredients like ceramides, hyaluronic acid, and glycerine plus a range of skin-restoring ingredients like retinol, peptides, and niacinamide.
-Together, these types of ingredients play a symphony your skin needs to hear—and you’ll love seeing in every time you look in the mirror.
+It’s best to think of antioxidants as part of a trifecta of beneficial ingredients you can use in skin care products to achieve and maintain visibly firmer, youthful-looking skin.
+Antioxidants should be joined by skin-replenishing ingredients like ceramides, hyaluronic acid, and glycerin plus a range of skin-restoring ingredients like retinol, peptides, and niacinamide.
+Together, these types of ingredients play a symphony your skin needs to hear—and you’ll love seeing the results every time you look in the mirror.

-The trick is to be consistent with your skincare routine and make absolutely sure you’re protecting your skin from sun exposure every day with a broad spectrum sunscreen—and of course, it should be brimming with antioxidants, your skin’s new best friend!
+The trick is to be consistent with your skincare routine and make absolutely sure you’re protecting your skin from sun exposure every day with a broad-spectrum sunscreen rated SPF 30 or greater—and of course, it should be brimming with antioxidants, your skin’s new best friend.

 References for this information: